Destra Is The 21st Century's Liberator Of Revelry

 Though my experiences with this are rare, there's no doubt about how the sexual implications of wining and Carnival's body-baring costumes can lead to harmful assumptions about women's boundaries, partly because of latent misogyny in the Caribbean.
 In 2012, the region was reported to have a disproportionately high rate of gender-based violence, and efforts to make improvements are bleak: Just two years ago, Port of Spain's then-mayor blamed a woman for her murder at Carnival, claiming that, "if she was still in her costume...let your imagination roll."
 (These comments did spark last year's "Leave Me Alone"/"Leave She Alone" campaign, championing consent, and the mayor's resignation.)
 Women are arguably the focal point of Carnival — a Google search for "Trinidad Carnival" will reveal endless results of radiant, costumed women — yet the same actions that they are praised for invite criticism and, worse, violence.

-That said, Destra's presence as a liberated woman, even when disguised as Lucy, emboldens women to assert agency over their bodies, whether praying in church on wining on the road.
+That said, Destra's presence as a liberated woman, even when disguised as Lucy, emboldens women to assert agency over their bodies, whether praying in church or wining on the road.
 With challenging men being a running theme in her work, she's not only proudly owning the sexual nature of her dancing style, but also flipping its implications of power in her favor.
 (She's hardly the only woman of soca to operate in this vein, joining of the likes of Fay-Ann Lyons, Patrice Roberts, Denise Belfon and the aforementioned Alison Hinds.)
 Additionally, the dichotomy of Destra and Lucy bolsters the seemingly difficult-to-grasp concept that a woman isn't confined to her decision of whether or not to embrace her sexuality.
 She can be as introverted as Destra or as raunchy as Lucy, if and when she chooses.
 (Lucy has even "emancipated" herself from Destra for a 2016 radio interview.)

 Despite everything Destra has accomplished, she has yet to earn two awards that would officially recognize her impact on her culture: The International Soca Monarch — the Super Bowl of soca — and the Road March title, given to the most popular artist on the parade route.
 Earlier this year, she intimated to XX her concern about not having these accolades: "When I die and the future is looking back in the history books...and they don't see mine for winning a title," she asked, "will they remember who Destra is?"
 But Destra has admirers throughout the Caribbean, the U.S., Canada, Germany, France and Spain; plus, she has fans in Nicki Minaj and Cardi B, and even joined Montano in opening for Beyoncé's first-ever performance in Trinidad.
 During this year's Crop Over, I heard her new music blaring from speakers all over Barbados, just as loudly as "Carnival" did 15 years ago.
 That's as good of an indication as any that Destra could never be forgotten.